Kay-ddggxh/woohoo-haiku/README.md

 - **Select option in Haiku form not disabled**:

     The select option in the haiku form with value "Tag your haiku" is not disabled and could potentially be selected as a tag option.

+- **Haiku update form showing html for admin**:

+    When editing a haiku as an admin user, the haiku content renders html tags and attributes in the textarea of the edit form